 Let me start by saying that The Wind in the Willows is delightful.
-It is a romp in the purest, most innocent sense of the word—and better yet, it is a British romp, so you imagine all the characters in tweed.
+It is a romp in the purest, most innocent sense of the word—and better yet, it is a British romp, so you can safely imagine all the characters in tweed.

 This collection of tales, chronicling the four-way friendship between a Rat, a Mole, a Toad, and a Badger, was penned during the “Golden Age” of children’s literature (the mid-19th century to the early 20th century).
 Up until the 1600s, specially designated children’s books did not even exist, because childhood was not considered a separate or significant period.
 Children were viewed as smaller, grubbier adults upon whom the Bible should be thrust at every opportunity in the name of education.